As of June 6, 2016, medical practitioners and nurse practitioners in the NWT are allowed to provide medical assistance in dying.

 How do I access medical assistance in dying?

-- Talk to your practitioner about your options for treatment and care.
-If there is no practitioner in your community, you can discuss your options with a practitioner by distance, such as through Telehealth.
+- Talk to your health care provider about your options for treatment and care.
+If there is no health care provider in your community, you can discuss your options with one by distance, such as through Telehealth.

-- While some practitioners may choose not to be involved with medical assistance in dying, they are required to provide you with contact information for the Central Coordinating Service so that you can be connected with a willing practitioner.
+- While some health care providers may choose not to be involved with medical assistance in dying, they are required to provide you with contact information for the Central Coordinating Service so that you can be connected with a willing medical practitioner or nurse practitioner (practitioner).

 - If you need access to a practitioner who is willing and able to provide you with more information, or who is willing to participate in the medical assistance in dying process, call the Central Coordinating Service: